jonasmit/jonathanasmith/content/article/create-a-hugo-netlify-blog-part-1/index.md

 draft: false
 ---
-There are, quite literally, dozens of options for building and hosting your own site or blog.
-However, if you are building a personal site - where no revenue is being generated - the most important requirement is price.
+There are, quite literally, dozens of options for building and hosting your own site or blog (Squarespace, Wix, Weebly, WordPress etc.).
+However, if you are creating a personal site - where no revenue is being generated - the most important requirement is price.
 And **Free (as in Beer)** is the best price!
+The following article describes an approach that leverages free, open source technology for the site generation and the free tier of a Software-as-a-Service (SaaS) solution for build and hosting.
+The only cost will be the purchase of a domain name (optional).

+### Background
 In this article, I will describe a method for building a blog using a static site generator technology, __[Hugo](https://gohugo.io/)__, and run it locally on your machine.
-In Part 2, I will hook up the site to Netlify to make your blog public.
+In Part 2, I will hook up the site to __[Netlify](https://netlify.com/)__ to make your blog public.

 <!--More -->

 Static sites are great because of their simplicity - there is no database or application server code to maintain - only a web server (and with Netlify, you won't even need to think about the web server).
-Hugo allows you to build complex sites even without database and application server technologies by generating the final static site from pre-built components and themes.
-You simply place your Markdown content in specific directories, use a pre-built theme, and your site is generated at build time.
+Hugo allows you to build complex sites without database or application server technologies by generating the final static site by combining your content and pre-built components and themes.
+You simply place your Markdown content in specific directories, select a theme, and your site is generated at build time.
 The result is a compelling site with very fast load times and features that closely resemble dynamic sites built with more moving parts.

 Hugo is extremely configurable and you can have a professional site with minimal effort.
 Most Hugo configuration follows the convention over configuration pattern but Hugo also provides a __config.toml__ file as well for global configurations and complex options.